Taipei 101 skyline with 5G data icon — Taiwan eSIM vs roaming guide 2026

 QIs a Taiwan eSIM cheaper than roaming?

 ABy a wide margin.
-A 5 GB Taiwan eSIM runs about US$8 for a week, while US, UK, and Australian carriers typically charge US$10–12 per day to roam in Taiwan — so five days of roaming can cost more than a month-long eSIM plan. eSIM also runs on the local network at full speed rather than a throttled partner.
+A 5 GB Taiwan eSIM runs a few dollars for a week, while US, UK, and Australian carriers typically charge US$10–12 per day to roam in Taiwan — so five days of roaming can cost more than a month-long eSIM plan. eSIM also runs on the local network at full speed rather than a throttled partner.

 QWhich Taiwan carrier has the best coverage?